 - Writing: All baccalaureate- and associate-level students must pass ENG 3999, the Writing Proficiency Exam, or ENG 2005 The Self-Sufficient Writer course.
 The Writing Proficiency Exam is offered every semester on a pass/no pass basis.
 Students should take the exam when they have accumulated between 15-60 credits to ensure completion of this standard.
-Students who fail the exam once may attempt it a second time; those who fail twice must take and pass ENG 2005 The Self-Sufficient Writer. - Quantitative Reasoning: All baccalaureate- and associate-level students must pass the Quantitative Literacy Assessment Exam (LAE) or MAT 1080 course.
-In addition, all baccalaureate-level students must pass one course designated as "quantitatively enriched."
-(Courses with the "QE:" prefix are approved as quantitatively enriched.)
-Note: Passing the LAE does meet the first part of the Quantitative Reasoning Graduation Standard, but it does not count as a substitute for MAT-1080 required for the Foundational Skills: Mathematics component of the General Education Curriculum. - Information Literacy: All baccalaureate- and associate-level students must complete GRS 3000, The Information Literacy Tutorial (TILT) and score 80% or higher on each of the accompanying quizzes.
+Students who fail the exam once may attempt it a second time; those who fail twice must take and pass ENG 2005 The Self-Sufficient Writer . - Quantitative Reasoning: All baccalaureate- and associate-level students must pass the Quantitative Reasoning Assessment Exam (QRA) or MAT 1080 Introduction to Quantitative Reasoning course.
+In addition, all baccalaureatelevel students must pass one course designated as "quantitatively enriched."
+(Courses identified with a "QE" prefix are approved as quantitatively enriched.)
+Note: Unlike MAT-1080, the LAE does not count toward the "Foundational Skills: Mathematics" component of the General Education Curriculum. - Information Literacy: All baccalaureate- and associate-level students must complete GRS 3000, the Information Literacy Tutorial (TILT) and score 80% or higher on each of the accompanying quizzes.
 TILT and the quizzes are available to students on the VSC Moodle site after registering for a section of GRS-3000.
 It is recommended that students take TILT during their first year at JSC. - Oral Communication: All baccalaureate- and associate-level students must receive passing scores on the Oral Communication Grading & Evaluation Form.
 Baccalaureate students must complete two oral presentations, each at least five minutes long; associate-level students must complete one oral presentation.

 Currently enrolled students may obtain comprehensive information about JSC graduation standards by consulting "JSC Graduation Standards," on the MyJSC Portal at http://MyJSC.jsc.edu.
 In addition, JSC occasionally may email students via their JSC email addresses about the required graduation standards and the steps required to satisfy them.